 At the official level, the search for a special model of economic and technological modernization that would not lead to liberal democracy began with the promotion of the concept of “sovereign democracy” in 2006 (Krastev 2006).
 The concept had to shield Russia from the influence of Western political models (Krastev 2006; Okara 2007; Hassner 2008).
 It became an official position by the end of the second constitutional term of president Putin (2004-2008).

 According to Urnov (2012), the first version of conservative modernization ideology had already been presented in the 2008 government’s ‘Strategic Concept 2020’ and in Putin’s speech of the same year, on which it has been based.
-In November 2009, the “United Russia” has described itself as a “conservative force” promoting economic and technological “modernization” in Russia.
-“Conservative modernization ... has become the Leitmotiv of the Kremlin’s policy agenda” and the key element of such a conservative modernization was the preservation of the existing political model (Trenin, 2010).
+In November 2009, “United Russia” has described itself as a “conservative force” promoting economic and technological “modernization” in Russia.
+“Conservative modernization [...] has become the Leitmotiv of the Kremlin’s policy agenda” and the key element of such a conservative modernization was the preservation of the existing political model (Trenin, 2010).

 Since 2008, two distinct stages in the development of Russian conservative economic programs have been observable – a stage before and a stage after the drop in world energy prices.
 While these prices remained high, it was theoretically possible for the Russian government to implement economic and technological modernization in an orderly way using billions in revenue from energy exports.
 So it is no wonder, that during that period the debates among Russian conservatives focused mostly on how much export revenue could be spent without losing macroeconomic stability (for example by provoking inflation).
 After the collapse in energy prices the main focus has shifted to the issue of where to get money; how much to borrow, and whether it would be possible to further lower further the living standards of some sectors of the population.
 In the second period, options for economic and technological modernization that don’t risk provoking political reforms have become much more restricted.
 In fact, the primary focus now is on alternative models of state-led technological development, which is arguably still feasible under a federal budget deficit and increasing military spending.
 The alternative conservative programs promise to provide successful development of military related technologies with the limited resources available.